khushi4541/khushi-parekh-capstone/Capstone Proposal.md

 -Sign up and log in to track personal habits and connect with friends.

 **Habit Tracking:**
--Create, edit, and delete habits.
+-Create and delete habits.
 -Log daily/weekly completions and track streaks.

 **Friends List:**
--Add friends by username or email.
+-Add friends by username.
 -View friends' progress and streaks.

 **Progress Sharing:**